Inoculation: Introduction in Europe and North America

+Most Old World diseases of known origin can be traced to Africa and Asia and were introduced to Europe over time.
+Smallpox originated in Africa or Asia, plague in Asia, cholera in Asia, influenza in Asia, malaria in Africa and Asia, measles from Asian rinderpest, tuberculosis in Asia, yellow fever in Africa, leprosy in Asia, typhoid in Africa, syphilis in America and Africa, herpes in Africa, zika in Africa.
+Thus the necessity of immunity through inoculation did not arise until those diseases were introduced in Europe.

 In January 1714 the Philosophical Transactions of the Royal Society published an account of a letter John Woodward had received from Emmanuel Timonius in Istanbul.
-Smallpox inoculation was advocated as a proven method of curbing the severity of the disease.

 The practice was introduced to England by Lady Mary Wortley Montagu.
 Lady Montagu's husband, Edward Wortley Montagu, served as the British ambassador to the Ottoman Empire from 1716 to 1718.
 She witnessed firsthand the Ottoman use of inoculation in Istanbul, and was greatly impressed: she had lost a brother to smallpox and bore facial scars from the disease herself.
 When a smallpox epidemic threatened England in 1721, she called on her physician, Charles Maitland, to inoculate her daughter.
 She invited friends to see her daughter, including Sir Hans Sloane, the King's physician.
 Sufficient interest arose that Maitland gained permission to test inoculation at Newgate Prison on six prisoners due to be hanged in exchange for their freedom, an experiment which was witnessed by a number of notable doctors.
 All survived, and in 1722 the Prince of Wales' daughters received inoculations.

 The practice of inoculation slowly spread amongst the royal families of Europe, usually followed by more general adoption amongst the people.